OPEN HOUSE SCHEDULED TIMES

 Join Us In Person or Virtually

-• PATHOBIOLOGY majors have the opportunity to explore exciting career options in Pre-Professional Biomedical Sciences (Pre-Med, Pre-Dental, Pre-PA, and Pre-Vet), Global Health, and Medical Biotechnology
+- PATHOBIOLOGY majors have the opportunity to explore exciting career options in Pre-Professional Biomedical Sciences (Pre-Vet, Pre-Med, Pre-Dental, Pre-PA, Pre-MSN, Pre-MPH), Global Health, and Medical Biotechnology

-• Graduates from our program are on the frontlines of research and health care in addressing emerging infectious diseases, global pandemics such as COVID-19, and global health issues caused by climate change.
+- Graduates from our program are on the frontlines of research and health care in addressing emerging infectious diseases, global pandemics such as COVID-19, and global health issues.

 Grace Ozyck – Pre-Graduate School (Ph.D.)